-Learn more about the DOE NNSA's mission specific to stewardship science by visiting their Office of Research, Development, Test, and Evaluation website.
+Learn more about the DOE NNSA's mission specific to stewardship science by visiting their Office of Defense Programs website.

 The fellowship supports graduate students planning to study high energy density physics and fluid dynamics, with particular emphasis on experimental investigations using lasers and/or pulsed-power technology.
 This includes research in hydrodynamics, plasma physics, properties of materials under high energy density conditions, inertial fusion, atomic physics, radiation generation, the interaction of radiation with matter and physics of turbulence and fluid interfaces.
 Additional research areas the fellowship supports include turbulence and fluid interface physics, the understanding of astrophysical phenomena, and developing novel diagnostic and measurement techniques to study phenomena under high energy density conditions.

 The DOE NNSA SSGF supports investigations leading to more accurate nuclear science knowledge with an emphasis on low energies.
 Some examples include development of advanced simulations and measurement techniques leading to reduced uncertainties in nuclear cross sections, improved radiation- and particle-detection methods, a more complete understanding of fission physics, advanced diagnostic techniques relevant to high-energy proton radiography and X-ray radiography, and the development of experimental diagnostic techniques for laser or pulsed-power implosion systems.